sidroopdaska/SelfDrivingCar/AdvancedLaneLinesDetection/README.md

 ### 2.2 Perspective Transformation & ROI selection

 Following the distortion correction, an undistorted image undergoes Perspective Transformation which warpes the image into a *bird's eye view* scene.
-This makes it easier to detect lane lines and measure their curvature.
+This makes it easier to detect the lane lines (since they are relatively parallel) and measure their curvature.

 * Firstly, we compute the transformation matrix by passing the ```src``` and ```dst``` points into ```cv2.getPerspectiveTransform```.
 These points are determined empirically with the help of the suite of test images.
-* Lastly, the undistorted image is warped by passing it into ```cv2.warpPerspective``` along with the transformation matrix
+* Then, the undistorted image is warped by passing it into ```cv2.warpPerspective``` along with the transformation matrix
+* Finally, we cut/crop out the sides of the image using a utility function ```get_roi()``` since this portion of the image contains no relevant information

 An example of this has been showcased below for convenience.
-TODO: talk about cutting

 <img src="./readme_images/pipe2_1.png" alt="Pipeline step 2" />
 <img src="./readme_images/pipe2_2.png" alt="Pipeline step 2" />